al1brn/geonodes/docs/arrow.md

 ## Edges and vertices position

-The arrow looks like but a problem appearing with low number of vertices: the vertices don't join at the top of the arrowhead.
+The arrow looks good but a problem appearing with low number of vertices: the vertices don't join at the top of the arrowhead.
 For instance, with 5 vertices, the arrow is given below:

 <img src="images/arrow_2.png" width="600" class="center">